madsys-dev/DSA-2LM/README.md

 # Step 2：Enable concurrent migrate pages
 echo 1 > /proc/sys/vm/use_concur_to_compact # concurrent migrate pages for memory compact
-echo 1 > /proc/sys/vm/use_concur_to_demote # concurrent migrate pages for demote pages
+echo 1 > /proc/sys/vm/use_concur_to_demote # concurrent migrate pages for page demotion

 # Step 3 (please choose one of following two）
 # Step 3 for DSA copy pages